What is CLOP ransomware group?

 CLOP is a notorious high-profile ransomware group that has compromised industries globally.
 Like other ransomware groups, CLOP hosts a leak site to pressure their victims into paying the ransom they demand.

 How did we encounter it?

-Employees who are personally related to CLOP victims started to receive work emails about the future leaks.
-They were warned that their private information would be published in the dark web should certain conditions not be met.
+Employees who are personally related to CLOP victims started to receive work emails about future leaks.
+They were warned that their private information would be published on the dark web should certain conditions not be met.

-*The name of the company was deleted from the email body due to privacy concern.
+*The company's name was deleted from the email body due to privacy concerns.

-This onion website directs to CLOP Tor-hosted leaks webpage which includes all the companies breached by CLOP group, information about those companies and the data they published, just to show they mean business.
+This onion website directs to the CLOP Tor-hosted leaks webpage, which includes all the companies breached by the CLOP group, information about those companies, and the data they published to show they mean business.

 (Image above is an example of a personal document exposed by the criminals.
 Personal details have been removed from the image.)

 The CLOP group employs a ‘steal, encrypt and leak’ technique for their chosen victims.
-Those victims that don’t comply with the CLOP group’s demand have their personal information published on the CLOP Tor-hosted leak website.
-Personal details that can be found on this site include email correspondence, private documents, photos, employee identification details, passport information and much more.
-The CLOP group is known to release small bits of stolen information over a period of time, while ratcheting up the pressure on the victim to comply throughout.
+Victims who don’t comply with the CLOP group’s demand have their personal information published on the CLOP Tor-hosted leak website.
+Personal details that can be found on this site include email correspondence, private documents, photos, employee identification details, passport information, and much more.
+The CLOP ransomware group is known to release small bits of stolen information over a period of time while ratcheting up the pressure on the victim to comply throughout.

 Phase 1 – Infiltration